foomo/logfrog/README.md

 - `time` <- time, timestamp, Timestamp

-## todos
+## Todos

-- ☑️ map more fields
+- [ ]  map more fields
-- ☑️ maybe add a web frontend ?!
+- [ ] maybe add a web frontend ?!
-- ✅ stern mode like docker-compose
+- [x] stern mode like docker-compose
-- ✅ add hombrew support
+- [x] add hombrew support

+## How to Contribute

+Make a pull request...

+## License

+Distributed under MIT License, please see license file within the code for more details.